 In order to achieve weight loss, one needs to reduce daily caloric intake, increase psychical activity, or do both.
 For many, however, this equation is easily understood but difficult to balance.
 Self-control may be the critical factor in this knowledge-behavior gap.
 Self-control refers to the ability to override or change one’s inner responses, as well as to interrupt undesired behavioral tendencies (such as impulses) and refrain from acting on them.
 In line with this idea, less effective self-control is associated with increased food intake, overeating, increased bodyweight, and obesity.
 Thus, the available evidence supports a crucial role for self-control, in particular when confronted with tasty foods, in the prevention and treatment of excessive bodyweight and obesity.
 My research therefore focuses on testing the possibility of training self- control to reduce food intake and overweight.

-Coordinator of the course ‘Addiction’ in the bachelor mental health), and the course ‘Bad Habits’ in the master Health and Social Psychology.
-I also coordinate and supervise two practicals in psychology master tracks (‘Make your own IAT’ and ‘The application of cognitive methods in psychopathology research’) and I am involved in the psychology bachelor course ‘Academic writing’.
-Finally, I supervise bachelor theses and master theses of students interested in self-control, executive functions, eating behavior and obesity.
+I am the coordinator of the course ‘Addiction’ in the bachelor Mental Health, and the course ‘Bad Habits’ in the master Health and Social Psychology.
+I also coordinate and supervise practicals in the master tracks of the faculty of Psychology and Neuroscience and I am involved in the psychology bachelor course ‘Academic writing’.
+Finally, I supervise bachelor theses and master theses of students interested in self-control, executive functions, eating behavior and overweight/obesity.

-Houben, K., & Jansen, A. (in press).
+Houben, K., & Jansen, A. (2017).
 When food becomes an obsession: Overweight is related to food-related obsessive-compulsive behavior.
 Journal of Health Psychology.

 Smith, J. L., Dash, N., Johnstone, S. J., Houben, K., & Field, M. (2017).
 Current forms of inhibitory training produce no greater reduction in drinking than simple assessment: A preliminary study.
 Drug and Alcohol Dependence, 173, 47-58.